WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

     auto n = trunc_square(trunc_square(three));

 The type of `n` is `make_ufixed<8, 0>` but its value does not exceed 81.
-Hence, an unused integer bit has been allocated.
+Hence, an integer bit has been wasted.
 It may be possible to track more accurate limits in the same manner as the bounded::integer library in order to improve the precision of types returned by `trunc_` functions.
-For this reason, details surrounding these return types are omitted from this proposal.
+For this reason, the exact value of the exponents of these return types is not given.

 Notes:
 * Bounded::integer is already supported by fixed-point library,